A Guide to British Pub Grub

 London British Pub Grub

-Thirsty for some British bites?
+Excited to try some British bites?
 You've come to the right place!
 We've crafted the ultimate pub grub guide to fuel your UK adventures.

 To help you find the best bites, we've researched pubs across the country and their specialties.
 This guide highlights traditional British staples, from fish and chips to ploughman's lunches.
+Whether you're after a light lunch or a full evening out, follow our recommendations and you'll leave satisfied.

 If you’re looking for a cosy atmosphere and home-cooked food, look no further than a pub.

-Casual dining is very popular in the UK and you can enjoy pub food without having to sit on ceremony.
-You often won’t need to book, and (depending on the size and type of pub) you can sit in the bar area or a separate section for dining.
+Casual dining is very popular in the UK and you often won’t need to book.
+Depending on the size and type of pub) you can sit in the bar area or a separate section for dining.
+Best of all, pub grub offers value for money and large portions!

 Fun for all the family